 You'll need

-If using the Model 3 tuners, use the version specifically for Model 3.
-If you want compatibility with Grover 9NB commercial tuners, use the original headstock design, Headstock - with inlay, or Headstock - no inlay.
+If using the Model 3 tuners (my most recent tuner design), use the headstock specifically for Model 3.
+If you want compatibility with Grover 9NB commercial tuners, use the original model 2 headstock design, Headstock - with inlay, or Headstock - no inlay.

 If using the carbon fiber rod print the Neck.
 Otherwise print the neck - no rod hole